The following post is from Rachel of The Minimalist Mom: In Defense of a Small Home Library

 Our son is almost three and has about 50 books, of which we keep 8-10 available for bedtime stories and for him to “read” on his own.
 We rotate a few of the books every other month.

 Originally we had all of his books out, but after reading Simplicity Parenting, I put away the more advanced books and kept his favorites available.
 He is developing into an avid book lover, just like his parents, and has started to know the books well enough to use the characters and settings in imaginative play.
 Having fewer books and reading repetitively has also helped him develop his vocabulary.

 This article at Little Stories, a website about early speech and language development, provides more information on the benefits of a smaller library for young children.

 I no longer equate my intellect with the number of books I own.

 For many years I moved boxes of books from one apartment to another and lined them up on a prominent bookshelf for my guests to see.
 I was proud of my books and liked what I thought they said about me.
 There were anthologies from my undergraduate days, classic novels like War and Peace, and some interesting non-fiction choices to show off.

 At first, letting go of most of my books felt like I was telling the world that I didn’t value them.
 That I didn’t think reading was important.
 What would people think of me?

 I realized over time that people really didn’t care about what was on my bookshelf.

 I also realized that people will understand that you have a love of books not from the number in your home but because you want to discuss your latest read with them.
-Dusty books are no equal for telling a friend about your latest mystery novel find or the nutrition book that just blew up all of your assumptions about health.
+Dusty books are no equal to telling a friend about your latest mystery novel finds or the nutrition book that just blew up all of your assumptions about health.

 Books don’t make a reader.
 Reading makes a reader.